The interest rate is going up again

-The Fed set its benchmark borrowing rate at between 1.25 percent and 1.5 percent at the conclusion of its two-day December policymaking meeting, and projected a further three hikes for 2018.
+The Fed set its benchmark borrowing rate at 1.25 percent to 1.5 percent at the conclusion of its two-day December policymaking meeting, and projected three more hikes in 2018.

 Wednesday's decision was not unanimous, however, with a dissenting vote from two Fed presidents: Chicago's Charles Evans and Neel Kashkari of Minneapolis.